econjobmarket/api_documentation/mapinator/mapinator.md

 # Practical Appeal

-One thing that makes the workathon attractive to students is that all the data that is collected is made a available in a public database (mostly thhough the mapinator).
+One thing that makes the workathon attractive to students is that all the data that is collected is made available in a public database (mostly through the mapinator).
 The database is a nice resource for economics students who are planning to go on to higher graduate studies in economics.
 The mapinator will basically show them where they are likely to get a job when they graduate from different schools.
 So the volunteers for the mapinator project know they are contributing to a public good.

 # The Data